pa11y/pa11y.github.io/README.md

 The home page text content can be found in [`pages/home.md`](pages/home.md).

+### Projects Page

+The projects page text content can be found in [`pages/projects.md`](pages/projects.md).
+The actual project list is automatically generated from the organisation repo list.

 ### Contributor Guides

 The contributor guides live in the [`contributing` folder](contributing), these pages are Markdown files.
 Edit the others at will, but the Code of Conduct should not be edited – we use the [Contributor Covenant][contributor-covenant] without modifications.